CityOfZion/neo3-boa/docs/source/conceptual-overview.rst

 Testing against Neo VM
 ----------------------

 We need to ensure that the code works as expected, and the only way to do that is to run our tests against the official Neo 3 VM.
-Neo repository already contains a class called TestEngine that is capable of running tests using C# smart-contracts.
-It will be adjusted to support compiled smart-contracts.
+Neo organization already has a Neo Test Runner available to C# dApp developers.
+A NeoTestRunner class was implemented in this project to facilitate testing compiled smart-contracts with Python.

 Maintenance
 -----------